The Staff Team

 Trainer and Outreach Coordinator

 Tamara-Jade has worked for a range of organisations focused on violence against women and girls, as well as in sexual health and anti-racism.
-She has also worked in education with young people from marginalised and minoritised contexts.
+She has a background working in education in a variety of contexts and is a lead trainer at Bootcamp.
 Tamara-Jade is committed to power and privilege work both in the office and the training room, and as an activist.
 She takes an intersectional approach to her outreach work to ensure the cohort embraces difference.
-She is also a trainer at Bootcamp and coordinates mentoring.
+She also coordinates the mentoring programme.
 Tamara-Jade works on the Bootcamps UK programme.

 UK Programmes Manager